gardenlinux/gardenlinux/docs/tutorials/tutorial_run_tests_locally.md

 You want to test a specific Garden Linux flavour locally?
 This tutorial is for you.
 We will walk through the local test process, and assume you are already familiar with building Garden Linux images.

-TODO: insert link to tutorial to build images here
+TODO: Write tutorial for building images and insert link here.

 First, we need to know the flavour of Garden Linux that we want to test. (for example `kvm-gardener_prod-amd64`) In a later bonus lesson we will test a custom image not defined in flavour.yaml (yet).